MathsJam/mathsjam-site/cities/bristol.md

 location:
     group: england
     pub_name: "The Bristol Yard"
     description: " which is on Colston Street.
-There will be an additional Joint Jam in December, meeting on 18th at which we'll be joined by regluars from Bath MathsJam."
+There will be an additional Joint Jam in December, meeting on 18th at which we'll be joined by regluars from Bath MathsJam"
     url: https://www.thebristolyard.co.uk/
     lon: -2.5969375
     lat: 51.4572047